Vivodionisio/facebook-clone-frontend/README.md

 ### Personal Thoughts

-This was a great first project and I was surprised at how well it came together.
+This was a great first React project.
+I was surprised at how well it came together.
 However it is far from perfect, for a veriety of reasons.
 One example is the css which became a little messy – a great learning curve for my next projects.
 I did refactor it using Sass, so it is improved, though I recognise my apporach to naming classes has yet to be refined at this point.